botpress/solutions/custom modules/download-transcript-button/README.md

 ![image](https://user-images.githubusercontent.com/13484138/120818341-e8cc5100-c528-11eb-91ce-a3d36f906072.png)

-In case you want to customize the button appearance, you can you use a custom CSS style to modify the class "CustomDownloadTranscriptButton"
+If you want to customize the button appearance, you can use a custom CSS style to modify the class "CustomDownloadTranscriptButton."

 https://botpress.com/docs/channels/web#customizing-web-chat-style